 Aside from aforementioned, I will also share here some cost saving tips which we have utilized during our tour around Sydney, Blue Mountains, and other cities in Australia.
 Hopefully, this post would help lessen the stress (if there is any) which you might encounter during the processing of your application.

-1. Create an ImmiAccount at https://online.immi.gov.au/lusc/login.
-Supply the needed information such as surname, given name, phone numbers, and email address.
-Check your email for the confirmation.
+Supply the needed information such as surname, given name, phone numbers, and valid email address.
+The immi.gov.au website will send an verification link to your given email address.
+Check your email to verify your account.

-2. Login to your ImmiAccount with your username and password that you have given when you created your immi account.
+After the verification of your email, you can now login to your immi account.
+Type in your username and password that you have given when you created your immi account

 Note: If travelling in a group and you are the main applicant, you only need to login to your IMMI account.
 Next is go to the new application link to lodge another application for each group member.
 Under ‘Group Processing’ you need to supply the Group ID and Group name also for each application.